 With stack and queue data structures, it is very easy to solve even complex programming questions.

-The stack follows LIFO (Last In First out ) Mechanism.
+The stack follows LIFO (Last In First Out) mechanism.
 It means the object which is added last only can be removed.

-The queue follows FIFO (First In First Out) mechanism.
+Unlike stack, the queue follows FIFO (First In First Out) mechanism.
 It means an object which is added first only can be removed.

 Where is stack useful?

-Where should I use the queue?
+Where should you use the queue?

 Understanding Stack and Queue for Career point of view: